 ARTICLE 2

-The Parties will strive to facilitate the exchange of information on matters concerning tourism and travel in the two countries, including inter-alia, planned tourism events.
-The parties shall encourage cooperation through the exchange of know-how in special interest tourism, including among others, religious tourism, sustainable tourism, cultural tourism, gastronomy tourism, wellness and spa tourism and cruise tourism.
+The Parties shall strive to facilitate the exchange of information on matters concerning tourism and travel in the two countries, including inter-alia, planned tourism events.
+The Parties shall encourage cooperation through the exchange of know-how in special interest tourism, including among others, religious tourism, sustainable tourism, cultural tourism, gastronomy tourism, wellness and spa tourism and cruise tourism.

 ARTICLE 3

-The Parties shall promote and develop technical cooperation in the field of tourism education and vocational training.
+The Parties shall promote and develop technical cooperation in the fields of tourism education and vocational training.

 ARTICLE 4